-Have you ever wondered if you’re missing some of the functions on LinkedIn that may help you with your business?
+Have you ever wondered if you’re missing some of the functions within LinkedIn that may help you with your business?

 It’s hard to keep up with all of the changes and functionality on social media sites.
 It’s something that my team and I do daily to make sure we stay up-to-date on all of the LinkedIn tips, tricks and changes.

-Each of these 19 LinkedIn tips are simple and easy to implement immediately!
+Each of these 17 LinkedIn tips are simple and easy to implement immediately.

-1. Replying to and Tagging New Connections (NEW)
+1. Accepting & Replying to New Connections (Updated)

 - Do NOT click Accept yet.